 4. FAILURE TO REGISTER AND ENROLL (ALSO KNOWN AS ADMINISTRATIVE LEAVE)

-If the student has not registered and enrolled in courses as required at the beginning of each term.
+- Failure to register and enroll.
+The student has not registered as required at the beginning of each term.

-Students may petition the GSAS dean for student affairs for reconsideration and may appeal a final decision to the Administrative Board.
+Students may petition the GSAS dean of students for reconsideration and may appeal a final decision to the Administrative Board.

 Students will be subject to disciplinary action and may be placed on administrative leave for the remainder of the academic term if they fail to: